rabbi-hosen00/rabbi-hosen00/README.md

 ###

-<p align="left">I am a Web Developer with expertise in JavaScript, TypeScript, React.js, Next.js, Tailwind CSS.
-Nowadays, I work mostly with Next.js framework for full-stack applications.
-But I am comfortable with building servers with Express.js, Mongoose, TypeScript, and MongoDB.
+<p align="left">I am a Web Developer with expertise in JavaScript,  React.js, Next.js, Tailwind CSS.
+Nowadays, I work mostly with React.js framework for full-stack applications.
+But I am comfortable with building servers with Express.js, Mongoose,  and MongoDB.
 I am passionate about creating seamless web applications with a keen eye for design and functionality.
 I don’t know everything, so each day allows me to learn something new and improve.</p>

 ###